bminortx/Buckshot/README.md

 - BulletDemo: Shows off how easy it is to add shapes and constraints to the scene.
 - VehicleDemo: Demonstrates a Bullet RaycastVehicle.
-- OptimizerDemo: Seeks to perform Gauss-Newton optimization on a path.
-Still pretty buggy; I would stay away, haha.

 Every function in every directory should have a bit of documentation involved, so just type ```help [name of function]``` to look up usage and arguments